tomatcha/flutter-business-mobile/README.md

 NOTE: iOS has not been tested.
 Results may vary (as I don't own a Mac)

-To rebuild the JsonSerializable classes, cd into `/flutter_business_mobile` and run `flutter pub run build_runner build` TODO
+To rebuild the JsonSerializable classes, cd into `/flutter_business_mobile` and run `flutter pub run build_runner build`.

-* documentation
+TODO
 * setup firebase
 * login package